kerspoon/MulCal/README.txt

 ---- Extensions ----

+1. Use http://www.apfloat.org/apfloat_java/ to get arbitrary precision arithmetic for functions.
 1. allow new functions to be defined in the setting file (written in lua)
 1. allow the user to specify the common functions that get displayed
 1. allow the user to add new currencies (maybe by separating cfg file into [default] and [currencies])